 Simulation predicted values of A$_\textnormal{GWB}$ converge beyond 35 Mpc/$h$ for MillenniumTNG/IllustrisTNG and 50 Mpc/$h$ for Simba within the variance of what is expected from cosmic variance (CAMELS 25 Mpc/$h$ CV set simulations).
 Importantly all fiducial simulations across a range of volumes (black points) consistently under-predict the GWB amplitude when compared to the measured value from NANOGrav.
 In our framework, this implies they are missing massive black holes within the $z<2$ redshift range we investigate.

 We note exception in the Simba runs without AGN feedback or certain modes of AGN feedback.
-In particular the Simba SW + Rad and SW only feedback variant simulations, which both correspond to the removal of the AGN feedback jet mode, match the observed GWB.
+In particular the Simba SW + Rad and SW only feedback variant simulations, which both correspond to the removal of the AGN feedback jet mode, are consistent with PTA measurements.
 Recall in the previous section these simulations produced more black holes in the high mass end, explaining this result (see Figure \ref{fig:feedback}).
-In particular, this is a result of the differences seen in the BHMF at $M_{BH} > 10^9 M_\odot$, highlighting the significant contribution that the highest BH masses have on the predicted amplitude.
+In particular, this is a result of the differences seen in the BHMF at $M_\textnormal{BH} > 10^9 M_\odot$, highlighting the significant contribution that the highest BH masses have on the predicted amplitude.

-While Simba SW + Rad and SW only feedback variant simulations produce the correct GWB amplitude within the \citep{CaseyClyde2022, CaseyClyde2025} framework, they dramatically fail in producing realistic galaxy populations since the jet mode is responsible for quenching \citep{dave:2019,Christiansen:2020}.
-The failure of all models in producing both realistic galaxies and the correct amplitude of the GWB points to a need to revise black hole seeding and growth models in cosmological simulations.
-This points to an agreement between the GWB amplitude and recent JWST results suggesting that black holes are seeded early and perhaps grew much faster than their host galaxies in the early universe, which is not modeled in these simulations \citep[see][and references therein]{2023ApJ...957L...3P}.
+While Simba SW + Rad and SW only feedback variant simulations produce a GWB amplitude consistent with PTA measurements within the \citep{CaseyClyde2022, CaseyClyde2025} framework, they dramatically fail in producing realistic galaxy populations since the jet mode is responsible for quenching \citep{dave:2019,Christiansen:2020}.
+The failure of all models in producing both realistic galaxies and a GWB amplitude consistent with PTA measurements points to a need to revise black hole seeding and growth models in cosmological simulations.
+This points to an agreement between the PTA-inferred GWB amplitude and recent JWST results suggesting that black holes are seeded early and perhaps grew much faster than their host galaxies in the early universe, which is not modeled in these simulations \citep[see][and references therein]{2023ApJ...957L...3P}.